+Age distribution

-Age distribution.
-Each participating lab was asked to recruit participants in one or more of four age bins: 3;0-6;0, 6;1-9;0, 9;1-12;0, and/or 12;1-15;0 months.
+Each participating lab was asked to recruit participants in one or more of four age bins: 3;0 - 6;0, 6;1 - 9;0, 9;1 - 12;0, and/or 12;1 - 15;0 months.
 Each lab was tasked with ensuring that, for each age bin they contributed, the mean age fell close to the middle of the range and the sample was distributed across the bin.
 We selected three-month bins as a compromise, on the assumption that tighter bins would make recruitment more difficult while broader bins would lead to more variability and would blur developmental trends (i.e., by introducing possible interactions between age and lab-specific effects, for instance, if a particular method turned out to be most appropriate for a subset of the ages tested).
 This flexibility was necessary because labs differ in their ability to recruit infants of different ages.

-Lab participation criterion.
-IDS preference has a mean effect size of Cohen’s d = .72 according to a meta-analysis (Dunst et al., 2012).
+Lab participation criterion

+During study planning, we used data from MetaLab (Bergmann et al., 2018) to compute the meta-analytic mean effect size for IDS preference; the resulting value was Cohen’s d = .72.
 In a paired t-test, 95% power to detect this effect requires 27 participants, and 80% power requires 17.
 On the basis of these calculations, we asked participating labs to commit to samples with a minimum of N = 32 in a single age group.
 However, given that for many of our analyses, power across labs is more critical than within a lab (Judd, Westfall, & Kenny, 2017), we allowed labs to contribute a “half sample” of N = 16, with the assumption that this would increase the number of laboratories capable of participating and allow more laboratories to contribute samples from multiple age bins.
 We specified that labs should recruit with respect to the desired demographic characteristics of the study (e.g., full-term infants; see below for full list of exclusion criteria).
 Given this recruitment strategy, however, we asked that sample Ns be calculated on the basis of the number of total infants tested, not the infants retained after exclusions (which were performed centrally as part of the broader data analysis, not at the lab level).

-We included data from a lab in our analysis if they were able to achieve the minimum N required for a half-sample in their age bin (N=16) by the end date of testing and if, after exclusions, they contributed more than 10 data points (XYZ labs registered but were not included in the final sample because of this criterion).
+We included data from a lab in our analysis if they were able to achieve the minimum N required for a half-sample in their age bin (N=16) by the end date of testing and if, after exclusions, they contributed 10 or more data points.
 If a lab collected more than their required sample, we included the extra data as well.
-Laboratories were cautioned not to consider the data (e.g., whether a statistically significant effect was evident) in their lab-internal decision-making regarding how many infants to recruit/when to stop recruitment.
+Laboratories were cautioned not to consider the data (e.g., whether a statistically significant effect was evident) in their lab internal decision-making regarding how many infants to recruit/when to stop recruitment.

-Ethics.
-All labs collected data under their own independent IRB protocol.
-Central data analyses used exclusively de-identified data.
-Identifiable video recordings of individual infant participants were coded and archived locally at each lab; where IRB protocols permitted, video recordings were also uploaded to a central controlled-access databank accessible to other researchers.
-Because these videos were not available for all sites, we did not use video information in centralized analyses across labs (e.g., for decision-making regarding exclusions).

 Participants